 The Front of the Old South Meeting House on Boston Freedom Trail

 The building was slated for demolition in 1876, but it was preserved by Boston citizens.
-Now, it is open daily as a museum with an admission of $6.
+Now, it is open daily as a museum.

 Heading north a full city block, travelers on the Boston Freedom Trail encounter the Old State House.
 Originally constructed in 1713 to house the colony’s government, the House is the oldest surviving public building in Boston and was designated a National Historic Landmark in 1960.

 From the balcony of the Old State House, the Declaration of Independence was first read to the people of Boston in 1776.
 The seat of Massachusetts government resided here until the new State House was built on Beacon Hill in 1798.
 Today, the building is run by the Bostonian Society where you can visit the American Revolutionary Museum, watch live performances, and sit in the Royal Governor’s chair for the small admission fee.